 Rich often speaks at regional and national aquatic, swimming pool and recreation association conferences and has been published over thirty times in various pool industry

 periodicals and training texts on swimming pool/spa water chemistry and treatment, safety and construction issues.
 See resource section for a complete list of writings.

-Richard Young is a State of California licensed contractor with thirty years of experience.
+Richard Young is a State of California licensed contractor with thirty-five years of experience.
 He is not a licensed engineer or architect.
-However, ACC has available for consultation: Pacific Engineering (electrical), Pool Engineer’s Inc. (structural), Kukuchi & Associates (landscape) and Patrell Engineering Works (mechanical) for special problem engineering and approval and sign-off on plans when appropriate or necessary.
+However, ACC has available for consultation: Pacific Engineering (electrical), Pool Engineer’s Inc. (structural), Kukuchi & Associates (landscape) and Patrell Engineering Works (mechanical) and Swimming Pool Engineering (structural) for special problem engineering and approval and sign-off on plans when appropriate or necessary.
 He often works supporting architectural and engineering firms with drawings, details and specifications.
 ACC has two administrative assistants and additional outside pool professionals to aid in both field and office work loads.